 But birds weren’t the only thing on the agenda and Reuben said to keep an eye out for crocodiles, turtles, and iguanas.

-And sure enough, they spotted a crocodile basking on the shore and this crazy looking iguana.
+And sure enough, they spotted a crocodile basking on the shore and a crazy looking iguana.

 They didn’t see any turtles though.

 The best thing about visiting a place like Crooked Tree Wildlife Sanctuary is that all the visitors are of a like mind.

 So everyone was able to enjoy the tranquillity and concentrate on the wildlife.